Toytiny/RaFlow/README.md

 Experiment configuration can be modified at `./configs.yaml`.

-Since only limited data is provided in this repository, we recommend the users collect their own data or use recent public datasets for large-scale training and test.
+Since only limited data is provided in this repository, we recommend the users to collect their own data or use recent public datasets for large-scale training and test.

 ## Acknowledgments